mostjs-community/most-test/README.md

 Though I expect to include more in the future, the most important (and currently only) tool provided is a stream runner utilizing a **virtual timer** with which you can test your streams on your own terms, rather than being subject to the unpredictability and imprecision of the OS timer.
 Being able to test with single-millisecond granularity can make your tests clearer and more concise as well.

+_Special thanks to [@RamIdeas](https://github.com/RamIdeas) for testing and contributing fixes and enhancements to the library._

 ## Installation

 ```